Sustainable transport within your company

 Sustainable from A to B

-- From 2023, there will be a levy for carriers with trucks heavier than 3500 kg.
+- From 2023, there will be a for carriers with trucks heavier than 3500 kg.

 - Do you carry out assignments for the government as a supplier?
 Then you have to meet the condition that you use clean mobile construction machines, such as electric ones.
 This measure also has an effect on nitrogen emissions.

 - The government is imposing increasingly strict environmental requirements on freight and delivery traffic.
-More efficient transport reduces the environmental burden.
+More reduces the environmental burden.
 For example, with longer and heavier trucks.

 - The shipping sector has to deal with regulations for reduced emissions and energy consumption.